Radiotherapy for invasive and advanced bladder cancer

 In some people, the bowel or bladder may be permanently affected by the radiotherapy.
 If this happens, symptoms generally develop six months to two years after radiotherapy treatment, although in some people it may be years later.

 If your bowel is affected, you may have bowel motions more often and have diarrhoea.
 Sometimes the bladder shrinks after radiotherapy and can hold less, so you need to pass urine more often.

 The blood vessels in the bowel and bladder can become more fragile, and if this happens, blood appears in the urine or in bowel movements.
 If you notice any blood in your urine or bowel movements, it’s important to let your doctor know so that tests can be done and the appropriate treatment given.

 We have more information on the long-term side effects of pelvic radiotherapy for men and women.

-Radiotherapy for symptom control
+Radiotherapy for symptom control Back to top

 If the cancer has spread outside your bladder to other parts of your body, you may be given radiotherapy to treat the symptoms.
 This is known as palliative radiotherapy.
 This can usually be given in about 1-5 sessions.
 Side effects are uncommon and generally mild if they do occur.

 If you’re having symptoms in your bladder, such as pain or bleeding, radiotherapy may be used to relieve them.
 This treatment is often given as three sessions over a week, usually on alternate days (on Monday, Wednesday and Friday, for example).
 Each treatment takes around 10-15 minutes.
 Sometimes this treatment may be given in one session.